input-output-hk/nami/README.md

 cardano.submitTx(tx : Transaction) : hash32
 ```

-Return the transaction hash, if transaction was submitted successful, otherwise throws an `error`.
+Returns the transaction hash, if transaction was submitted successfully, otherwise throws an `error`.

 #### Events